Multilingual Instruction Tuning With Just a Pinch of Multilinguality: How Much Multilinguality Is Needed For Multilingual Instruction Tuning?

-\paragraph{Bilingual Tuning Sets} To show this phenomenon holds for even more combinations of different languages we randomly split all 12 languages to pairs, and train models using $50\%$ of the examples in the one language and $50\%$ in the other one.
-We evaluate each of these models on the remaining 10 languages, and compare their average score to the average scores of the two models tuned using the full monolingual sets.
-Results on Figure~\ref{fig:bilingual} reveal that instruction tuning using two languages helps generalize better to languages not seen during instruction tuning, as these models achieve better average scores across the board.
+\paragraph{Bilingual Tuning Sets} To show this holds for even more combinations of languages, we randomly split all languages to pairs, and tune models using $50\%$ of the examples in the one language and $50\%$ in the other.
+We evaluate each of these models on the remaining 10 languages, and compare their score to the ones of the two models tuned using the full monolingual sets.
+Results on Figure~\ref{fig:bilingual} reveal that bilingual tuning helps generalize to new languages better than monolingual tuning.